CaoRuiming/bpr-wordpress/wp-content/plugins/facebook-auto-publish/readme.txt

 	★ Customizable  message formats for Facebook

-= WP Facebook Auto Publish Features in Detail =
+= WP2Social Auto Publish Features in Detail =

-The WP Facebook Auto Publish lets you publish posts automatically from your blog to Facebook.
+The WP2Social Auto Publish lets you publish posts automatically from your blog to Facebook.
 You can publish your posts to Facebook as simple text message, text message with image or as attached link to your blog.
 The plugin supports filtering posts based on  custom post-types as well as categories.

-The prominent features of  the WP Facebook Auto Publish plugin are highlighted below.
+The prominent features of  the WP2Social Auto Publish plugin are highlighted below.

 = Supported Mechanisms =